verekia/three-gpu-ecosystem-tests/README.md

 > [HMR] Invalid message: {"action":"appIsrManifest","data":{}} - TypeError: Cannot read properties of undefined (reading 'pathname')

 > THREE.Renderer: .render() called before the backend is initialized.
 Try using .renderAsync() instead.

-### Next.js 15, App Router (use client), R3F, React 18

-Next.js 15 should be used with React 19 RC, but there are incompatible dependencies with R3F.
-Forcing react@18.3.1 in this case.
-Next.js issues are expected.

-❌ `TypeError: Cannot read properties of undefined (reading 'ReactCurrentOwner')`

 ### Next.js 15, Pages Router, R3F, React 19 RC